13 Great rivers for chub on the float

 River Don, Sprotbrough, South Yorkshire

 Try beaking out the stick float gear and tackling Doncaster and District’s stretch running downstream of Sprotbrough Weir to the A1 bridge, which holds big chub and can offer great roach sport as well under the right conditions.
 The pegs with overhanging trees and other features – creating classic ‘creases’ in the flow – are particularly suitable for a hemp and caster approach.
 The club’s stretch at Crimpsall Sluice is also well worth a look.
-Day tickets are £5 on the bank, but the annual club book, costing just £30, is excellent value.
+Day tickets are available on the bank but the book is great value too.

 River Severn, Bewdley Meadows, Worcs

 The Kiddermister DAA day-ticket water at Winterdyne is well worth a go, but we’ve picked the Meadows stretch at Bewdley, as it offers relaxed fishing with loads of bites on the float.
-There are 20 pegs, although only 12 tickets are sold each day to ensure everyone has plenty of space.
-They cost £7, in advance only, from Bewdley Tackle and Leisure.
+There are 20 pegs, although only 12 tickets are sold each day to ensure everyone has plenty of space which are available in advance only, from Bewdley Tackle and Leisure.
 Free secure parking is right next to the river.

-SO YOU KNOW WHERE TO CATCH THEM...WANT SOME TIPS ON HOW?
-CHECK OUT THIS TIPS & TACTICS ARTICLE.
+SO YOU KNOW WHERE TO CATCH THEM, CHECK OUT THIS TIPS & TACTICS ARTICLE ON HOW TO CATCH THEM.

 Just so you know, whilst we may receive a commission or other compensation from the links on this website, we never allow this to influence product selections - read why you should trust us